 Wheeler Gorge offers a campground and a nature trail.
 If you are planning an overnight visit to the Los Padres near Ojai, keep Wheeler Gorge campground as an option.
 When the free campgrounds fill up with weekend fishermen, Wheeler Gorge is an attractive if costly alternative.
 Sites go for $20 a night (and $5 for additional vehicles).
 Double sites are available for $50 per night (all prices as of 2018).
-On busy weekends, there may be a two night minimum.
+On busy weekends, a two night minimum may be in place.
 Sites can be reserved at recreation.gov or by calling or 1-877-444-6777.

 The campground rests along the banks of a flowing creek, making the grounds lush and relatively private.
 Pick your spot among the 70 nicely-spaced sites.
 Watch out for the poison oak when deciding where to place your tent.

 The campground is located right along Route 33, so even if you are only driving past, the short nature trail may be worthy of a stop.
 For current information about Wheeler Gorge, contact the Ojai Ranger District Office of Los Padres National Forest at (805) 646-4348.

 To get to Wheeler Gorge: Take the 101 north through Ventura and exit onto Highway 33.
 Take the 33 through Ojai and into the Los Padres National Forest.
 It is approximately 8.5 miles from the city to the campground, which will be on the left.

 Campground address: 17017 Maricopa Highway, Los Padres National Forest, Ojai, CA 93023

 Campground coordinates: 34.51805, -119.27089 (34° 31′ 04.97″N 119° 16′ 15.2″W)

 You may also view a regional map of surrounding Central Coast trails and campgrounds.

 This 19-miles round trip follows Sespe Creek to a relaxing hot springs.